Curtis Ogden

 • Network assessment – surveys and (in partnership with colleagues) network mapping

-Curtis writes regularly about networks and social change on IISC’s blog.
-In addition to his work at IISC, Curtis is on the advisory board of EmbraceRace, a member of the Research Alliance for Regenerative Economics (RARE) and the Emerging Networks Governance Initiative (ENGI) and shares the Thomas W. Haas Professorship in Sustainable Food Systems at the University of New Hampshire where he is engaged in scholarship on the intersection of networks and racial equity.
+Curtis writes regularly about networks and social change on IISC’s blog and NetworkWeaver.com.
+In addition to his work at IISC, Curtis is on the advisory board of Beautiful Ventures, a member of the Research Alliance for Regenerative Economics (RARE) as well as The Transformations Community.

 See all blog posts